PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 these custom positions with measurement specific values, as we have done above with the Julabo temperature again.

+>>> measure("Sample Name", 7, Julabo1_SP=37, uamps=10)
+Traceback (most recent call last):
+...
+TypeError: Cannot understand position 7

+If the position is gibberish, the instrument will raise an error and not try to start a measurement in an unknown position.

 >>> set_default_dae(setup_dae_bsalignment)
 >>> measure("Beam stop", frames=300)
 Setup Larmor for bsalignment